anish391/eShopper/README.md

 ### What works:
 * Basic Login/Logout features:
   * Allows you to register a new user for the website using the signup page.
-  * Adds a Username, Email-Id and Password.
+  * Adds a Username, Email-Id and Password entry in the "_user_" table in the database.
 Password is hashed using SHA-256.
   * Sign-in based on Email-Id and Password.
   * Prevents potential SQL Injections.
+* Dynamic Product Cells:
+  * Loads product cells dynamically based on database entries in the database table "_products_".
 * Add to Cart:
   * Allows you to add items to cart which stay as long as the session active.
 Cart is cleared when the user logs out.